-Police: 15-year old arrested after bringing gun to Slidell school
+Police: 15-year-old arrested after bringing gun to Slidell school

 Latest Weather Blog

-Police: 15-year old arrested after bringing gun to Slidell school
+Police: 15-year-old arrested after bringing gun to Slidell school

 SLIDELL - Police arrested a 15-year-old after he brought a loaded gun to a high school campus Thursday morning.